-Once we even get a hint of Fall in the air, I'm ready for pumpkin bread!
+Once we even get a hint of fall in the air, I'm ready for pumpkin bread!
 This Sourdough Discard Pumpkin Chocolate Chunk Bread is a tasty treat perfect for dessert or a sweet afternoon snack.
 This pumpkin bread gets some extra sweetness from the chocolate chunks, so you don't need a layer of icing.

 If you'd rather a version with out chocolate chunks, try this Sourdough Discard Pumpkin Bread!